How to activate & change navigation gestures on Samsung Galaxy phone

 - Scroll down and tap on Navigation bar.

-Tap on Full screen gestures.
+- Tap on Swipe gestures.

 Now you'll be able to do a half swipe up from the bottom of the screen to open the multitasker or swipe left or right along the bottom of the screen to switch apps.